google/angle/doc/DevSetup.md

 git checkout main
 ```

+If you're contributing code, you will also need to set up the commit-msg hook.
+See [ContributingCode#getting-started-with-gerrit](ContributingCode.md#getting-started-with-gerrit) for more detailed instructions.

 On Linux only, you need to install all the necessary dependencies before going further by running this command:
 ```
 ./build/install-build-deps.sh